nodauf/Swego/README.md

 ## Todo

-* Ability to use  absolute path for public and private folder
 * Ability to execute embedded binary in C# and C
 * Implement (go-mimikatz)[https://github.com/vyrus001/go-mimikatz]
 * Add feature for search and replace in embedded files (for fill the IP address for example)